Building B2B Self-Service Buyer Portals with Elastic Path

 Practical Implementation Guidance

 Based on our experience as an Elastic Path implementation partner, here are practical recommendations for B2B portal projects.
+Implementing composable commerce can be simplified and accelerated by leveraging pre-built solutions and adopting a phased approach, making the transition more practical and less complex.

 Start with the most painful workflow.
 Build the single buyer workflow that generates the most friction first.
 A quick order interface that eliminates email-based ordering demonstrates value faster than a feature-complete portal that takes eighteen months to deliver.